CtrlK

 Distinctiveness Conflict Risk

-The combination of 'HTML infographic' and 'sprint demos' provides some distinctiveness, but terms like 'presentations' and 'stakeholder updates' could overlap with general presentation or reporting skills.
-The 'project overview' framing is somewhat broad.
+The combination of 'HTML infographic' + 'sprint demos' + 'project overview' is fairly specific, but 'presentations' and 'stakeholder updates' are broad enough to potentially overlap with general presentation or reporting skills.

 2 / 3